emscripten-core/emscripten/site/source/docs/building_from_source/building_emscripten_from_source_on_linux.rst

 #.
 Build :ref:`Fastcomp <LLVM-Backend>` (LLVM + Clang) from source using :ref:`these instructions <building-fastcomp-from-source>`.

 #.
-Clone the `kripken/emscripten <https://github.com/kripken/emscripten>`_ repository from Github.
+Clone the `kripken/emscripten <https://github.com/kripken/emscripten>`_ repository from GitHub.
 This repository contains the main compiler tool for compiling C/C++ programs to JavaScript:

   - Create a directory (with no spaces in the name) to contain the clone.
   - Enter the following command into the terminal::